Weighted and Unweighted GPA Calculator

 Unweighted GPA caps every class at 4.0.
 Weighted GPA gives extra points (often a full grade) for honors, AP, or IB classes, so an A in AP Physics can count as 5.0 instead of 4.0.

 Some schools award 4.3 for an A+.
-It's still 'unweighted' but rewards perfect scores.
-Check your school's policy before using it.
+It is still 'unweighted' in the sense that it does not bump honors or AP classes, but it rewards perfect scores.
+Check your school's policy first.

 How are credit hours weighted?